mike-lischke/vscode-antlr4/README.md

 ## What's New

-This release includes fixes for latest Visual Studio Code changes and comes with fixed backend tests.
+This release adds a live visual parse tree and fixes a number of bugs.

 ## Features